 One of the current projects of the Microplastic Team of Archipelagos is to quantify and identify the microplastics in the shallow marine sediments starting at Psili Amos, a beach located in the southeast of Samos Island.
 This is a touristic beach and has a large quantity of macro plastics (> 5 mm), making it likely that microplastics are also abundant here.
 The Archipelagos Microplastic Team aims to better understand the spatial distribution of microplastics in shallow marine sediments.
 For this reason, three transects of 100 m, perpendicular to the shoreline were conducted using a sediment core.
 The top 15 cm of the shallow marine sediment were sampled.
-In the laboratory the organic matter is removed from the microplastics and sendiment.
-Consequently, a density seperation method is used to separate the microplastics from sendiment.
+In the laboratory the organic matter is removed from the microplastics and sediment.
+Consequently, a density seperation method is used to separate the microplastics from sediment.
 Finally, the supernatant is removed and filtered.
 The microplastics are identified through a 10x and 40x magnification lens and classified according to colour and fragment type: rounded, sub rounded, angular, and sub angular.

 By quantifying the amount of microplastics and understanding where they accumulate, this study will provide insight on the impact of microplastic on the marine ecosystem.